Clontarf F.C.: Separate and shared facilities

-Since 1896, the grounds at Castle Avenue have been jointly occupied by Clontarf Cricket Club and the rugby club.
+Since 1896, the grounds at Castle Avenue have been shared with Clontarf Cricket Club.
 Until 1947, both games were played on the same ground, and the wicket was fenced off in the winter.
-In 1982, following a disastrous fire which destroyed the bar and lounge, an agreement was reached between both clubs to go their separate ways.
+In 1982, following a fire which destroyed the bar and lounge, an agreement was reached between both clubs to go their separate ways.
 Subsequently, each club was provided with separate premises and the use of a common main bar and hall for each club's season.

 Playing highlights

-One of the club's notable moments was the defeat of the Athletic Rugby Football Club from New Zealand in 1966.
-It was the only defeat during their world tour.
-Among the teams played were Blackheath from England, and Cardiff of Wales.
-Athletic was captained by I.N.
-McEwan.
-This win is still regarded as one of Clontarf's greatest rugby feats.